skymaurya/galaxy_classify/README.md

 9. Run the Jupyter Notebook
 Open galxy.ipynb in VS Code.
 Click on the Run button at the top of the notebook or press Shift+Enter to run individual cells.

+10.To Run the web application
+  1.open and run python 'app.py' file to start Flask Sever.In terminal click on IP address`http://127.0.0.1:5000` to interact with web app.
+  2.in web app click on the Get Started button to give input values to model for classification.
+  3.After filling values click on the 'Submit' Button, to see what model classify on the basis of inputs given.